 Landfall Signals Death Knell

-Although there are extremely rare exceptions, landfall equals the ultimate demise of hurricanes.
-Hurricanes weaken over land because they are fueled by evaporation from warm ocean water, which dry land surfaces cannot provide.
+Although there are extremely rare exceptions, landfall equals the ultimate demise of most hurricanes.
+Hurricanes weaken over land because they are fueled by evaporation from warm ocean water, which dry land surfaces do not provide.
 After only a few hours over land, hurricanes begin rapidly to deteriorate, with wind speeds decreasing significantly.
 If they remain over land long enough, they are eventually absorbed into other weather systems or dissipate entirely.

-Size of Land Mass
+Land Mass Size

 Some hurricanes never make landfall entirely, merely skirting coastlines so that their eyewall remains entirely at sea.
 Depending on the girth, distance from land and intensity of such storms, coastal land areas may experience anything from light rain bands and higher-than-normal tides to damaging floods and intense storm surges.
 And hurricanes don’t necessarily travel over land at all.
 Many never make landfall, completing their entire life cycle -- from formation to dissolution -- over the open ocean, such as powerful Hurricane Linda in the Eastern Pacific in 1997.